nadanai263/nadanai263.github.io/index.md

 ---
 #### How-to

 I've also compiled general notes on how to do things.
-These are typically unformatted and almost purely for my own reference.
+These are typically unformatted and purely for my own reference.

 [Read a file with python](/pages/howto/readfile.html) • [Set up AWS](/pages/howto/aws.html) • [Use Docker](/pages/howto/dockercmds.html) • [Install RVM](/pages/howto/rvm.html)